-- A. Retention and detention requirements shall at a minimum meet SJRWMD Criteria. - B. Retention of the first inch of runoff. - C. Post-development rate of discharge shall not exceed pre-development rate of discharge for a 25-year, 24-hour storm event. - Stormwater discharge facilities shall be designed so as to not lower receiving water quality or degrade the receiving water body below the minimum conditions necessary to assure the suitability of water for the designated use of its classification as established in Chapter 62-302, FAC.
+- A. Retention and detention requirements shall at a minimum meet SJRWMD Criteria. - B. Retention of the first inch of runoff. - C. Post-development rate of discharge shall not exceed pre-development rate of discharge for a 25-year, 24-hour storm event.

+D. Stormwater discharge facilities shall be designed so as to not lower receiving water quality or degrade the receiving water body below the minimum conditions necessary to assure the suitability of water for the designated use of its classification as established in Chapter 62-302, FAC.

-The County shall consider and comment as necessary on the impact of new development on stormwater conveyance systems.
-If the stormwater impacts from proposed development are determined to cause or contribute to adverse local or downstream impacts, the developer shall be required to retain additional runoff on site or make improvements to the conveyance system equal to the impact of the new development.
+The County shall review the impact of new development on stormwater conveyance systems.
+If the conveyance system is determined to be deficient, the developer shall be required to retain additional runoff on site or make improvements to the conveyance system equal to the impact of the new development.

-Development shall not negatively impact result in adverse impacts to the drainage of adjacent properties or the quality of receiving surface water body bodies quality.
+Development within areas prone to flooding due to localized soil conditions or hydrology shall not negatively impact adjacent properties or receiving surface water body quality.

-All new boat ramps should have parking areas constructed utilizing permeable pavement where appropriate Low Impact Development design and have the proper stormwater management system in place.
+All new boat ramps should have parking areas constructed utilizing permeable pavement where appropriate and have the proper stormwater management system in place.